 - observe the effect of single statements and definitions on the data within your model, either through tooltips within the observed definitions and procedure bodies, or through separate data pages.

 Data pages provide a default view of the current contents of an identifier selected in the Model Explorer.
 Data pages can be used during model development to inspect the results of a definition or procedure just entered, or during a debug session to inspect the effect of a particular statement.
 Which type of data page is shown by AIMMS depends on the type of the identifier.
-The data page on the left is particular to one-dimensional root sets, while the data page on the right is appropriate for a two-dimensional parameter.
+The data page on the right is particular to one-dimensional root sets, while the data page on the left is appropriate for a two-dimensional parameter.

 - procedures and functions,